UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 # Status of machines

 This page outlines that status of each of the machines managed by the Research Computing team at UCL.
 We endeavour to keep this page as up-to-date as possible but there might be some delay.
-Also there are spontaneos errors that we have to deal with (i.e. high load on login nodes) but feel free to report them to rc-support@ucl.ac.uk.
+Also there are spontaneous errors that we have to deal with (i.e. high load on login nodes) but feel free to report them to rc-support@ucl.ac.uk.

 Myriad:

-- There are some ongoing file systems issues that may make the experiance sluggish.
+- All systems are working well.

 Kathleen: